saivenkat288/Airplane-Seating-Algorithm/readme.md

 Python 3.6 and above needs to be installed
 RUN python -m pip install pyyaml

-Run pip install -r requirements.txt
+RUN pip install -r requirements.txt

 This is written using python3.
 To run the program run python seating.py in the command prompt.